Russian attacks on Ukrainian cities kill at least a dozen people | CBC News

-In city of Uman, 2 cruise missiles slammed into a nine-storey residential building
+In city of Uman, 2 cruise missiles slam into 9-storey residential building

 Russia fired more than 20 cruise missiles and two drones at Kyiv and other parts of Ukraine early Friday, killing at least 12 people and striking a residential building in central Ukraine, officials said.